xrdocs/device-lifecycle/_blogs/2018-05-15-ztp-workflow-part-2-the-dhcp-server.md

 ---
-published: false
+published: true
-date: '2018-05-15 11:11 -0700'
+date: '2019-03-14 11:11 -0700'
 title: ZTP Workflow Part 2 The DHCP Server
+author: Patrick Warichet
+tags:
+  - iosxr
+  - cisco
+  - linux
+  - ZTP
 ---
 ## Introduction

 The most common way to provide a valid bootfile name (option 67/59) to a device being provisioned is to use the DHCP options.
-This document lists the relevant option sent by the client and example of usage to provision the device at the DHCP level.
+This document lists the relevant options sent by the client and example of usage to provision the device at the DHCP level.

 The ZTP client of IOS-XR uses the isc-dhclient version 4.3.0 and specific behavior of this client are described in the [ISC document](https://kb.isc.org/article/AA-00333 )

 The dhcp client send a list of requested option from the server in option 55 (IPv6 option 6) which of course include option 67 (IPv6 option 56) but also include a default gateway, a domain name, a host name and a DNS server(s) list.
 These options if provided by the server will be used by the client.
 Version 6.5.1 add IPv4 option 42 on data ports sourced discover.

 ### IPv4 example: